kenwals/Wildlife-Rescue/README.md

 #### Case number verses Case _id

-It might be worth flagging that case number and case _id are two seperate fields , which could get mixed up when being talked about in coversation with others, as they do have a one to one relationship.
-The difference is Case number is visible to the user and is in a human friendly format and is searchable for the user. case _id is unknown to the user, but the developer needs to use it when working with case and notes creation, editing and deletion.
+It might be worth flagging that case number and case id are two seperate fields, which could get mixed up when being talked about in coversation with others, as they do have a one to one relationship.
+The difference is Case number is visible to the user and is in a human friendly format.
+It also is searchable for the user. case _id is unknown to the user, but the developer needs to use it when working with case and notes creation, editing and deletion.

 ### Project barriers and solutions

 MongoDB verses PyMongo

-When trying to make the case number increment based on code i read in the MongoDB manual, i couldn't get it working in my Python code.
-Googling the answer wasn't always leading me to the bottom of the problem, as I didn't realise PyMongo has a different syntax then MongoDB.
+When trying to make the case number increment based on code I read in the MongoDB manual, I couldn't get it working in my Python code.
+Googling the answer wasn't always leading me to the bottom of the problem, as I didn't realise PyMongo has a different syntax than MongoDB.
 But then i read [this article](https://stackoverflow.com/questions/17054494/pymongo-inc-having-issues/17054663).
 Hereby learning that PyMongo is slightly different from MongoDB!.
-So after this , i was back and forth between the two documentation sites , any useful MongoDB commands i needed to use i had to translate to PyMongo .
+So after this , i was back and forth between the two documentation sites, any useful MongoDB commands I needed to use I had to translate to PyMongo.

 ### Version control